AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ### Angular views and controllers

 The primary view and controller for the property editor are **editor.html** and **editor.controller.js** respectively.
 In addition to these, each criteria has it's own view and controller that provide a user friendly means of configuring the definitions, named **definition.editor.html** and **definition.editor.controller.js** which are loaded via a call to the Umbraco dialogService.
 All are provided as embedded resources.

+### PublishedContentExtensions

+**PublishedContentExtensions** defines the extension method on **IPublishedContent** named **ShowToVisitor()**.
+This implements the following logic:

+- Checks for a group picker on the content, if there's not one then we return true (indicating to show to everyone)
+- If found get the list of groups picked
+- For each group picked, see if the definition provided matches the current site visitor.
+    - If any one of them does, we return true (indicating to show the content)
+	- If none of them do, we return false (indicating to hide the content)

 ## How to extend it